What is seborrhoeic dermatitis?

 Seborrhoeic dermatitis (also spelled seborrheic dermatitis) is a form of skin inflammation that usually occurs on the scalp, face or torso, in or around areas that naturally produce an oily substance known as sebum.

-Seborrhoeic dermatitis is also called seborrhoeic eczema, and can lead to dandruff and in infants cradle cap.
+Seborrhoeic dermatitis is also called seborrhoeic eczema, and can lead to dandruff.
+If it happens in infants, it causes cradle cap.

 What causes seborrhoeic dermatitis?